The Call of the Wild (1972 film): Production

 The film was shot on location in Finland, Norway, and Spain.

 Reception

 Charlton Heston in his autobiography In the Arena: An Autobiography made it very clear how unhappy he was with this film and asked people to not watch it.

-Although it was poorly received upon release, and was not released in the United States until 1975, today the film is seen in a better light.
+Although it was not released in the United States until 1975 and was poorly received upon release, today the film is seen in a better light.
 Contemporary British and Irish Film Directors: A Wallflower Critical Guide described it as a "swinging back to action-adventure", starring "Charlton Heston at his best", another in the "long line of Annakin's panoramic films featuring a myriad of beautiful locations".

+In Italy, on the other hand, the film was a surprise success: it spawned a trend of Northern adventure films during the 1970s, including White Fang (1973).